 - Co-operate with Us

-- provide all documentation and information that We reasonably request in a
+- Provide all documentation and information that We reasonably request in a timely manner, and

 - Attend as necessary on any appointment or Court hearing

 Failure to keep to Your responsibilities may cause You to breach both the terms of Your relationship with Us and the Agreement under which Your Case is funded and may render You liable for costs or other charges and potentially those of the other party.
 Subject to any cancellation rights, if You wish to abandon Your Case at any stage before it settles without Our prior Agreement, or if You provide Us with instructions or information which is misleading, We will be entitled to seek payment of Our costs and disbursements from You.